George Cabot Lodge: Personal life

-Lodge died, aged 35, of heart failure while vacationing on Tuckernuck Island, near Nantucket, on August 21, 1909.
+Lodge died, aged 35, of heart failure while staying at the family camp on Tuckernuck Island, near Nantucket, on August 21, 1909.
 He was cremated at Mount Auburn Cemetery in Cambridge, Massachusetts.
 His widow died in 1960.

 Descendants

 Through his eldest son Henry, he was posthumously the grandfather of two grandsons, George Cabot Lodge II (a professor at Harvard Business School, who unsuccessfully ran against Ted Kennedy for the U.S. Senate) and Henry S. Lodge.
 Through his second son John, he was posthumously the grandfather of two granddaughters, Lily Lodge of Manhattan (co-founder of Actors Conservatory), and Beatrice Anna Cabot Lodge (wife of Antonio de Oyarzabal, who later became the Spanish Ambassador to the United States).

 Through his daughter Helena, Baroness de Streel, he was posthumously the grandfather of three, Jacqueline de Streel (who married a Belgian banker); Quentin de Streel (d.
 1998), and Elisabeth (née de Streel) de Wasseige.

 Legacy

 A biography, The Life of George Cabot Lodge (1911), was written by his friend and confidant Henry Adams.